Mission Foods

 How many days a week, and what hours do distributors work?

-The current owner works 4 days per week taking Wednesday, Friday, and Sunday off.
+The current owner works 6 days per week.
 Early morning hours are required.

 What about vacation time or personal days?